BYU Jerusalem Center: Center closings

 After the onset of the Second Intifada, security for BYU students became increasingly difficult to maintain, and the center closed indefinitely to students in 2000.
 During the fighting, BYU sources reported that the center's staff remained on location and managed to maintain good relations on both Israeli and Palestinian sides.
 As negotiations to stop the fighting continued, one proposed settlement had the center placed within the borders of a proposed Palestinian state (this, however, was not the proposal ultimately agreed upon by the two sides).
 While closed to students, the center remained open for visitors and concerts.

 On June 9, 2006, officials announced their intention to reopen the Jerusalem Center for the Fall 2006 semester.
 However, escalating violence in the area from the 2006 Israel-Lebanon Conflict frustrated these plans and raised new concerns about students' safety in the area.
 School officials deemed the center would remain closed until the conflict was resolved.
-During this time, some LDS members in Northern Israel were "voluntarily relocated" into the center, away from border missile strikes.
+During this time, some Latter-day Saints in Northern Israel were "voluntarily relocated" into the center, away from border missile strikes.
 BYU officials announced on October 9, 2006, that the center would be reopening for student academic programs for Winter Semester 2007.
 The initial program was limited to only 44 students.
 Currently, over 80 students participate each semester.
 The center remains open into future academic terms.